absu5530/cnn_pos_experiments/README.md

 To run,

+1) Download the GloVe embedding files `glove.6B.50d.txt` and `glove.6B.300d.txt` from the GitHub releases for this repo.
+   These files can be put in the `data` directory.

-1) Build docker image gpu_docker_image from Dockerfile:
+2) Build docker image `cnn_pos_image` from Dockerfile:
 ```
 docker build -t cnn_pos_image .
 ```

-2) Run the docker image as a container using:
+3) Run the docker image as a container using:
 ```
 docker run -it --runtime=nvidia -v $PWD:/data cnn_pos_image
 ```

 Run it without the `--runtime` parameter if nvidia is not available in the environment.

-3) Run the `train_cnn.py` script to train for a given set out of sets 1–8:
+4) Run the `train_cnn.py` script to train for a given set out of sets 1–8:
 ```
 python3 train_cnn.py --data-path data/training_data.csv --model-type deep --embedding-path data/glove.6B.50d.txt --embedding-size 50 --train-overall --set-no 1 --n-runs 50 --n-filters 5 --n-epochs 150 --dropout-rate 0.6 --n-channels 2 --learning-power 4 --experiment 13 --initializer-type xavier
 ```